city41/kof94te/findings/cutscenes.md

 The next dialog was moved into 108584 at 42a42, which is also dynamically jumped to

+## In English
-These are all the writes to 108584 to drive cutscene2 for Mexico
+These are all the writes to 108584 to drive cutscene2 for Mexico in English

 584: 41E6E at 41E6C
 584: 41E82 at 41E82